Covered in this doc

 GitLab Self-Managed behind a firewall

-If you are running GitLab Self-Managed behind a firewall, fill out the form at the bottom of this page and we'll be in touch shortly.
+If you are running GitLab Self-Managed behind a firewall, see Enterprise firewalls.
+If that doesn't work, fill out the form below

 Note: Percy uses a personal access token to update commit statuses on GitLab.
 These API calls are made on behalf of a GitLab user that you specify when you generate a personal access token.
 You may wish to create a separate GitLab user that has access to only the GitLab projects you wish to integrate with Percy.
 This allows you to restrict the scope of the API access you provide us and make it clear to your organization how commit statuses are being set.